Rachel Zoe Stuns In Dress From Her Own Line To Celebrate Husband Rodger Berman’s Birthday

 “So beautiful!
 I love it,” said a follower, appreciating the couple’s looks.

 The former Rachel Zoe Project star is no stranger to showing off some high-fashion looks (and looks from her own line), recently stunning in a metallic kaftan gown by Peter Dundas.
-As The Inquisitr reported, the style star was likely attending Paris Fashion Week (as her geotag indicated she was at the Ritz Paris), and of course, joined the celebration with some signature looks.
+As The Inquisitr reported, the style star was likely attending Paris Fashion Week (as her geotag indicated she was at the Ritz Paris), and of course, joined the celebration in her signature style.